n-ce/ytify/README.md

 - **PWA** 📱: Install as an app on your device which also allows you to play YouTube links with it from your OS share menu.
 - **Radio** 📻: Fetches similar streams and creates a playlist for your stream, great for music listeners.
 - **Library** 📚: Discover feed, history, favorites, Channels, YouTube playlists, custom playlists (collections) & Subscription Feed!
+- **Download** ⬇️ : Download any audio stream using the button on the 3 dot menu.

 ![ytify_7.0_landscape](https://github.com/n-ce/ytify/assets/69345507/b5a48633-9544-4f6c-b2d0-d11a1fa2efbc)